-Within Cairns, there is a higher proportion of local Professional, Scientific and Technical Services workers using public transport to get to work than the Electricity, Gas, Water and Waste Services workforce.
+Within the Gunnedah Shire, there is a lower proportion of local Professional, Scientific and Technical Services workers using public transport to get to work than New South Wales.

 There are a number of reasons why people use different Modes of Transport to get to work including: